Turing Completeness and Sid Meier's Civilization

 Turing-completeness in Practice

-What about the non-generalized versions of Civ--i.e., the ones we play in the computer with finite memory and finite time?
+What about the non-generalised versions of Civ--i.e., the ones we play in the computer with finite memory and finite time?
 The results for Turing-completeness and undecidability change, but surprisingly not that much.

 Regarding Turing-completeness, I mentioned earlier that in the case of a regular computer vs. a TM, a computer running out of memory can handle that with a small overhead by prompting the user to add more tape (e.g., a new hard drive).
 For example, back in the 90's you needed to install games by inserting \(1-4\) CDs in sequence; so the computation/tape expansion argument is rather general.
 This argument, originally given by Hopcroft, Motwani and Ullman in their book "Introduction to Automata Theory, Languages and Computation" (my second-best textbook friend in grad school), can be adapted to our UTMs without much hassle.
 For example, a very naïve implementation would just duplicate the state hexes (which are constant size) and use multiple computers and saves to simulate extended tapes.
 Note that this does not require a modification of Civ's code (e.g., in Civ:VI you could use the starting seed and some constant initial time to configure the state hexes; in Civ:V/BE you could use mods to pre-populate the maps), but any TM being simulated would have to include that little overhead.
 Then again, we already have samples of that intrinsically written as part of Civ:VI's UTM (or, e.g., MTG's).